renaissance-publishing/renaissance/content/chapters/26-items.md

 (rather than people).
 As with any heavy, bladed object that can easily be swung, though, they make serviceable weapons in a pinch.
-Since they are common tools, they are more readily available than martial weapons—although they are also less-suited to combat, and less effective at dealing with armor in particular.
+Since they are common tools, they are more readily available than martial weapons — although they are also less-suited to combat, and less effective at dealing with armor in particular.

 Tags: Two-handed, Heavy, Bladed, Blunt, Utility, Easy, Heavy